-Recent months have seen an increase in genocidal attacks against Hazaras paralleled by Taliban's takeover causing tens of thousands to flee their homes.
-Systematic attacks on Hazaras have left nearly 400 people dead, including the attack on Sayed Ul-Shuhada school that killed more than 90 girls, and the attack on Hazara mosques in Kunduz and Kandahar that killed at least 212 in October alone.
-There is an ongoing humanitarian crisis, and Hazaras are the most at-risk group in Afghanistan.
+Recent months have seen an increase in genocidal attacks against Hazaras coupled by Taliban's takeover causing tens of thousands to flee their homes.
+Systematic attacks on Hazaras have left thousands dead and injured, including the school attacks on Sayed-ul-Shuhada Girls school, Kawsar-e-Danish, Mawoud Academy, A. Rahim Shahid, Mumtaz and Kaaj Academy; the massacre in maternity ward run by Doctors Without Borders; and the attack on Hazara mosques in Kabul, Kunduz, Kandahar, and Mazer-e-Sharif.

 The Foundation in collaboration with grassroots organizations and community leaders will provide assistance to the victims and their families, scholarships to the affected students, and funding to targeted schools to help them resume operations.
-In addition, this project will provide cash assistance to the IDPs and vulnerable populations in Afghanistan, particularly women leaders, civil society members and journalists, and refugees in neighboring countries.
+In addition, this project will provide cash assistance to the victims, Internally Displaced (IDPs) and vulnerable populations in Afghanistan, particularly women leaders, civil society members and journalists, and refugees in neighboring countries.